Skip to content

 Our research: The ethics behind the UK’s leading paint brands

-The Good Shopping Guide’s latest research into the paint sector reveals some of the unethical practices that many paint brands are currently involved in.
-Read on to find out which paint brands have been marked down in our research for controversial activities and avoid them when searching for eco paint
+The GOOD Shopping Guide’s latest research into the paint sector reveals some of the unethical practices that many paint brands are currently involved in.
+Read on to find out which paint brands have been marked down in our research for controversial activities and avoid them when searching for eco paint.

-Shockingly, some paint brands are also involved in the nuclear power industry.
+Some paint brands are also involved in the nuclear power industry.
 Paint is often used for the coatings of nuclear power stations to protect them from damage, so some paint brands provide this service.

 Given the environmental devastation that a nuclear fallout could potentially cause, we believe it is unethical to operate within the nuclear power industry.
 We have therefore marked down several brands under our Nuclear criterion for their involvement in the industry.
-These brands are Crown, Dulux, Earthborn, Farrow & Ball, Johnstone’s, and Leyland
+These brands are Crown, Dulux, Earthborn, Farrow & Ball, Johnstone’s, and Leyland.

 (It is important to note that this does not mean these brands are directly involved in the nuclear power industry.
 For instance, Johnstone’s and Leyland were marked down due to the activities of their parent company, PPG Industries.)